react-navigation/react-navigation/docs/api/navigators/DrawerNavigator.md

 ### `contentOptions` for `DrawerItems`

+- `items` - an array of routes to use in place of `navigation.state.routes`
 - `activeTintColor` - label and icon color of the active label
 - `activeBackgroundColor` - background color of the active label
 - `inactiveTintColor` - label and icon color of the inactive label